 New offshore developments, such as Total’s Moho Nord, have reinvigorated the upstream sector.
 Though the country reached a new all-time peak output in 2018, more developments will be needed to ease future production decline.

-Initially discovered in 1979, PNGF Sud commenced production in 1987 and is currently producing approximately 22,000 bopd gross from four oil fields, Tchibouela, Tchendo, Tchibeli and Litanzi.
+Initially discovered in 1979, PNGF Sud commenced production in 1987 and has produced approximately 22,713 bopd on average in 2020 gross from five oil fields, Tchibouela, Tchibouela East, Tchendo, Tchibeli and Litanzi.
 Following the entry of the new licence group in 2017 operated by Perenco, significant operational improvements have been made, increasing gross production, and reducing operating costs.
 There is a potential to increase production to 30,000 bopd, mainly through work-over and infill drilling.

 Tchendo II, Tchibuoela II, Tchibeli-Litanzi II